Connect with us

 These Are The Best And Unforgettable Chapter Books To Read With Your Kids

-During my adolescent years of admiring The Catcher in the Rye, there’s a particular Salinger’s quote that has stuck with me.
-In it, his quintessential anti-hero, Holden Caulfield, reflects on the unique sadness of finishing a book for good, wishing its author could be a “great friend of yours whom you could call whenever you felt like it.”
+During my adolescent years, I adoredThe Catcher in the Rye, and there’s a quote from Salinger that stays with me.
+In it, Holden Caulfield discusses the unique melancholy experienced when completing a book, wishing the author could be a “great friend of yours whom you could call whenever you felt like it.”

 From our Partners